braze-inc/braze-docs/_docs/_api/endpoints/user_data/post_users_merge.md

 - Custom event and purchase event count and first date and last date timestamps
   - These merged fields will update "for X events in Y days" filters.
 For purchase events, these filters include "number of purchases in Y days" and "money spent in last Y days".

 Session data will only be merged if the app exists on both user profiles.
-For example, if our target user doesn't have an app summary for "ABCApp" but our original user does, the target user will have the "ABCApp" app summary on their profile after the merge.
+For example, if the target user doesn't have an app summary for "ABCApp" but the original user does, the target user will have the "ABCApp" app summary on their profile after the merge since that original user profile has the app summary.

 {% alert note %}
 The endpoint does not guarantee the sequence of `merge_updates` objects being updated.